Srinidhi-kv/FST-Intern-at-Sam-s/README.md

 ### 2. Obtaining Baseline metrics for the current state
 - Models trained for 2 years and tested on three weeks in May 2018 independently
 - Results stored for future use
-- %MAPE of x% for 10 selected products
+- %MAPE of M% for 10 selected products
-- Adding safety stock increases the %MAPE to y%, and, has P(OOS) of z%
+- Adding safety stock increases the %MAPE to S%, and, has P(OOS) of P%

 ### 3. Selecting products for proof of concept
-- Selected 10 products in a certain mid-US club
+- Selected 12 products in a certain mid-US club
 - Products chosen for diversity in departments and also on previous model performance

 ### 4. Feature Selection and Engineering